sanger-tol/treeval/docs/output.md

 - `treeval_upload/`

 </details>
-The BUSCO_ANALYSIS subworkflow takes an assembly genome as input and extracts a list of [BUSCO](https://gitlab.com/ezlab/busco) genes based on the BUSCO results obtained from BUSCO.
+The BUSCO_ANNOTATION subworkflow takes an assembly genome as input and extracts a list of [BUSCO](https://gitlab.com/ezlab/busco) genes based on the BUSCO results obtained from BUSCO.
 Additionally, it provides an overlap BUSCO gene set based on a list of lepidoptera ancestral genes((Wright et al., 2023), which has been investigated by Charlotte Wright from Mark Blaxter's lab at the Sanger Institute.

-The BUSCO_ANALYSIS subworkflow comprises the following key steps:
+The BUSCO_ANNOTATION subworkflow comprises the following key steps:

 [BUSCO](../modules/nf-core/busco/main): The process takes three arguments, namely reference genome, lineage name, and lineages path.
 A table containing busco gene information is then delivered.

-[EXTRACT_BUSCOGENE](../modules/local/extract_buscogene): The program takes the 'full_table.tsv' file generated from the BUSCO step and extracts the list of BUSCO genes, converting them into the BED file format
+[EXTRACT_BUSCOGENE](../modules/local/extract_buscogene): The program takes the 'full_table.tsv' file generated from the BUSCO step and extracts the list of BUSCO genes, converting them into the BED file format.

+[ANCESTRAL_GENE](./ancestral_gene): This workflow is an additional step to extract ancestral genes from a Lepidoptera genome.
+Prior to running this step, a BUSCO analysis must be performed specifically for the Lepidoptera lineage.
+The result from this step is also in BED format.

+Generally, BUSCO_ANNOTATION is required to run on any genome if lineage information is available.
+In the case of a Lepidoptera genome, a set of ancestral genes will be extracted concurrently.
+The output from EXTRACT_BUSCOGENE and ANCESTRAL_GENE is then sorted using [BEDTOOLS_SORT](../modules/nf-core/bedtools/sort/main) and finally converted to BIGBED format using [UCSC_BEDTOBIGBED](../modules/nf-core/ucsc/bedtobigbed/main).

 ![Busco analysis workflow](images/treeval_1_0_busco_analysis.jpeg)